Nerwyn/android-tv-card/README.md

 ### Example 4

-In any row, if you add an empty or `null` item, there will be an empty button sized space:
+In any row, if you add an empty or `null` item, there will be an empty button sized space.

 ```yaml
 type: custom:android-tv-card